 Those who violently abuse dogs, might receive a 2 year volunteer sentence, or lesser remunerated sentencing, after all, “It was only a dog they set on fire!”
 Why don’t we ban these people?

-Dogs must have shots and licences to prove their validity of life; maybe it could be the other way around, have humans have varying licences, after all there are less humans than dogs in this world.
+Dogs must have shots and licenses to prove their validity of life; maybe it could be the other way around, have humans have varying licenses, after all there are less humans than dogs in this world.

 Each of us will grow older and we will die, that is a given.
 During the years of life, I want to share a greater portion with my dogs, my Arabian horses, my cats whose tummy comforts my head with it’s purring and rhythmic breathing.
 The birds whose beautiful song wakes me at sun up and my Sädé by my side.

 My Umbrella Cockatoo Socrates would come down from his huge cage, nibble at my Rottweilers’ tail, then stepped back with his crown feathers perked.
 My Rottweiler with her sleepy eyes might say, “this game again,” and went back to sleep, only to have Socrates, continue this play for an hour.